koszeggy/KGySoft.Drawing/Specific/GdiPlus/KGySoft.Drawing/.nuspec/readme.txt

 Some Highlights of KGy SOFT Drawing Libraries:

-- Fast direct native Bitmap data access for every PixelFormat
+- Fast direct Bitmap data access for every PixelFormat
-- Creating managed bitmap data of any PixelFormat on every platform, including Linux and MacOS
 - Quantizing and dithering
 - Several built-in icons as well as simple access to Windows associated and stock icons.
 - Extracting bitmaps from multi-frame bitmaps and icons.